nim-lang/Nim/doc/manual.rst

 the module but wants to enforce fully qualified access to every symbol in ``module``.

-By using the experimental feature ``typeImports`` it's possible to bring all the symbols directly related to a type.
-Any callable that has the imported type as one of its arguments or return type gets automatically included with the import.
+By using the experimental feature ``typeImports`` it's possible to bring any callable that has an imported type on its signature bundled with it.

 .. code-block:: nim
     :test: "nim c $1"

   {.experimental: "typeImports".}

-  from colors import Color
+  from colors import Color, colBlue

-  # to string and proc imported
+  # related procs and operators like `$` are implicitly imported
-  let pink = rgb(255, 192, 203)
+  let darker = intensity(colBlue, 0.3)
-  echo $pink
+  echo $darker
-  # color constants are not imported though, this would fail:
+  # values are not implicitly imported, this would fail:
-  # echo $colBlue
+  #echo $colRed

 Export statement